Shubhamtribhuvan8/PyCray_Assessment/README.md

 `python fetch_data.py `

 5.Once everything is set up, the application should be running on http://localhost:3001 (for frontend) and http://localhost:3000 (for backend).

+### Database Setup (PostgreSQL)

+1.The PostgreSQL database is used to store data for properties, occupancy rates, and financial records.
+Below is a basic schema structure:

+## Tables:
+1.Properties: Stores information about each property. id, owner_name, property_name, total_units, filled_units, vacant_units, occupancy_rate, last_maintenance_date

+2.Financial Records: Stores financial data for each property.id, property_id, income, expenses, net_profit
+Steps to Set Up the Database:

+3.Install PostgreSQL if not already installed.
+Create a new database:`CREATE DATABASE property_management`

+4.Run the schema SQL file to create the necessary tables:`psql -d property_management -f schema.sql`

+5.opulate the tables with sample data using sample_data.sql.